Russell fastest in Mexico after Albon and Bearman collide

 Mercedes' seven-times world champion Lewis Hamilton was also absent, handing over his car to Italian Kimi Antonelli.

-Antonelli, the 18-year-old who will replace Ferrari-bound Hamilton next season, lapped 12th fastest with Williams Franco Colapinto 11th.
+Antonelli, the 18-year-old who will replace Ferrari-bound Hamilton next season, lapped 12th fastest in his second such outing of the season.
+He had crashed in the first at Monza in August.

+Argentine rookie Franco Colapinto was 11th for Williams with Brazilian Felipe Drugovich 18th in Fernando Alonso's Aston Martin.
+Alonso will be back for second practice for what will be the Spaniard's 400th race.

-Mexican Sergio Perez was only 10th for Red Bull in front of his home fans, behind RB's Liam Lawson in ninth.
+Mexican Sergio Perez, struggling with a dire lack of form, was only 10th for Red Bull in front of his home fans and behind RB's Liam Lawson in ninth.

+The second session lasts for an hour and a half to allow teams to test Pirelli's 2025 development tyres.